jpnsantoss/AED-airports/README.md

 This class is responsible for managing all flight-related operations.
 It will operate side-by-side with the Graph.h class.

-### CSVReader
-This class is responsible for reading data from CSV files.

 ### Dataset
 This class contains all the data related to airports, airlines, and flights.
 It has the following attributes:
 - `std::vector<Flight> flights`: A vector to store all the flights.